InsightSoftwareConsortium/ITKSphinxExamples/Documentation/Contribute/WriteANewExample.rst

 Directory placement
 -------------------

-The examples live inside the *src/Examples* directory of the repository.
+The examples live inside the *Modules* directory of the repository.
 They are organized by the dominant class demonstrated in the example.
 There are two directories of organization which mirror the directory layout in ITKv4, *Group* followed by *Module*.
 Therefore, place the example in the directory corresponding to the Module of one of the prominant classes used in the example.

-For instance, an examples that demonstrates the *BinaryDilateImageFilter* would be placed in the *src/Examples/Filtering/BinaryMathematicalMorphology/* directory.
+For instance, an examples that demonstrates the *BinaryDilateImageFilter* would be placed in the *Modules/Filtering/BinaryMathematicalMorphology/* directory.